Eco-driving Incentive Mechanisms for Mitigating Emissions in Urban Transportation: Second-best Eco-driving Incentive Mechanism

-$\lrcorner$ \end{define}
+\end{define}

-The version of incentive compatibility defined above states that, for all drivers~$i\in\mc N$ and all type profiles $(\theta_i,\theta_{-i})\in\Theta$, whenever other drivers report their types truthfully, it is in the best interest of driver~$i$ to also report her type truthfully.
-Under this notion of incentive compatibility, known as ex-post incentive compatibility, reporting truthfully is a Nash equilibrium of a type-reporting game induced by the EDIM $(f,u)$ in which each driver reports $\hat \theta_i\in\Theta_i$ to the TSO to minimize her nominal cost $c_i$ while maximizing her incentive $u_i f_i$.
+Truthfulness states that, for all drivers~$i\in\mc N$ and all type profiles $(\theta_i,\theta_{-i})\in\Theta$, given that other drivers report their types truthfully, it is in the best interest of driver~$i$ also to report her type truthfully.
+Under this notion, reporting truthfully is a Nash equilibrium of a type-reporting game induced by the EDIM $(f,u)$ in which each driver reports $\hat\theta_i\in\Theta_i$ to the TSO to minimize her nominal cost $c_i$ while maximizing her incentive $u_i f_i$.